VenturaNotes/Knowledge/- Topics/trading post.md

 ## Synthesis
 -
 ## Source [^1]
-- The total income plus the capital growth obtained from an investment.
+- The base on the trading floor from which a specialist on a US stock exchange operates.
 ## References

 [^1]: [[Home Page - A Dictionary of Business and Management 6th Edition by Oxford Reference]]